nguyjere/JeremyNguyen/index.md

 4. Rewrite the new address with the original address noted from Tuluka Or just run the fix on Tuluka to patch the memory for you.

-**Bootkits**

-Bootkits are another way for malware to install rookit.

 # Week 4

 This week is about discovering exploitations and what it can be used for.
 The primary tool used for this week is WinDbg.